tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Behavioral Distance Heatmap
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/BDH.png" data-zoomable="true">

-This tool displays a heatmap visualizing the "behavioral distance" between any two moseq syllables.
-The moseq behavioral distance was first described in [`Markowitz et al. 2018.
+This tool displays a heatmap visualizing the "behavioral distance" between any two MoSeq syllables.
+The MoSeq behavioral distance was first described in [`Markowitz et al. 2018.
 DOI: 10.1016/j.cell.2018.04.019`](https://doi.org/10.1016/j.cell.2018.04.019), but briefly the metric estimates the similarity between any two given syllables.

 There are several available underlying metrics available.
-- `ar[init]` and `ar[dtw]` both use the autoregressive data learned by moseq during model training and estimate the similarity in the trajectory through behavioral space between syllables.
+- `ar[init]` and `ar[dtw]` both use the autoregressive data learned by MoSeq during model training and estimate the similarity in the trajectory through behavioral space between syllables.
 The `dtw` variant uses dynamic time warping to try to improve alignment between syllable trajectories.
 - `pca[dtw]` looks at the PCA embedding between syllables, and also uses dynamic time warping.
 - `scalars[**]` looks at the underlying scalar data, such as height or velocity to compute the distance.